PNNL-Comp-Mass-Spec/MultiAlign/README.md

   * Choose the "Standard installer for 64-bit Windows"
 * After installing, start "DB Browser", then select the .db3 Project file
 * Choose the "Browse Data" tab, then in the Table Dropdown box, select T_Clusters to see the cluster info
-* Details on Clusters at the dataset level are in table T_LCMS_Featuers
+* Details on Clusters at the dataset level are in table T_LCMS_Features

 ## Contacts